rrrcode9-golang-util/configmanager/readme.md

 - If a variable is defined multiple times in a single configuration file, the bottom-most value of the corresponding variable is assigned

+- For variable of type slice, the values in configuration files shall be separate with "|".

 ### Struct Definition

 Each field of the user-defined struct shall be exported (First letter must be in caps), so that the same can be accessed by `configmanager` program to assign values to struct fields from config file.